miscalculation/maheen-website/content/pages/projects/project-one.md

 date: '2020-05-01'
 client: ''
 description: >-
-  Analyzed the sentiment of Trump and Obama's tweets during their time in office.
+  Using three different types of classifiers, we predict whether Trump and Obama's tweets are positive, neutral, or negative.
 featuredImage:
   type: ImageBlock
   url: /images/potus.jpeg